telerik/maui-docs/controls/gridsplitter/styling.md

 # .NET MAUI GridSplitter Styling

+The GridSplitter control offers a range of styling options, allowing you to customize its appearance and adjust its visual states for different user interactions.

 The GridSplitter allows you to customize its look using the following properties:

 * `BackgroundColor` (`Color`)&mdash;Specifies the background color of the control.